 It takes a little practice to use a hemp wick properly.
 It is a good idea to perform a ‘test run’ of sorts.
 You can also wrap it around your butane lighter, so you have the extra option.
 Here is how to proceed:

 - Take a part of the Wick and carefully wrap it around the lighter; because of the beeswax, the Wick will stick to the lighter once you are done

 - Slowly start twisting it around the lighter until you reach the top

-- Beeswax keeps the wick immovable so you are free to connect it to the flame, once you ignite your lighter
+- Beeswax keeps the Wick immovable, so you are free to connect it to the flame once you ignite you’re lighter

 - Light the product